The HUMAN REVIEW. International Humanities Review is committed to ethical publishing and applies ethics standards.

 - Retraction: a retraction notice will be issued for cases of gross ethical misconduct or when the research is gravely erroneous and deceptive.
 A retraction notice will appear on the online version of the document.
 In extreme cases, the editors reserve the right to remove the article from the journal.

 - Clarification note: a clarification note will be used when a point in the text needs to be emphasized or explained, without it constituting a correction.

 - Expression of concern: in cases in which a conclusion is not clear or when we are unable to reach a fair decision due to conflicts of interest or lack of information, we will publish an expression of concern with respect to the document.
 It will appear in the abstract of the online version of the document, to guarantee its complete visibility.

-The HUMANreview.
-International Humanities Review / Revista Internacional de Humanidades (revHUMAN) reserves the right to decline a case if the complainant gives a false name or affiliation, or acts inappropriately or menacingly toward the editors or the publisher staff.
+The HUMAN REVIEW.
+International Humanities Review reserves the right to decline a case if the complainant gives a false name or affiliation, or acts inappropriately or menacingly toward the editors or the publisher staff.

 Plagiarism, self-plagiarism and duplicate publication

-The HUMANreview.
-International Humanities Review / Revista Internacional de Humanidades (revHUMAN) requires that all research submitted to the journals be original, and the authors must accept these terms.
+The HUMAN REVIEW.
+International Humanities Review requires that all research submitted to the journals be original, and the authors must accept these terms.

-If any part of the work has been published previously, the authors must ensure it is correctly referenced and noted upon submission, to enable the editors to make a fully informed decision.
-It is only acceptable to repeat the presentation of research if it leads to different conclusions or it includes new relevant data.
+If any part of the work has been previously published, even in other languages, the authors must guarantee that it has been correctly referenced and it is clarified in the presentation of the article, so the editors can make a fully informed decision.
+Repeated research is only acceptable if it leads to different conclusions or includes new relevant data.